Bureau of Infectious Disease Control

 - Educate individuals, communities, health care providers, the media, and policy makers to enhance disease prevention and control efforts.

-The mission of the Communicable Disease Control Section is to prevent illness, disability, and death caused by infectious diseases in NH residents.
-The Disease Control Section is responsible for giving recommendations to prevent the spread of disease, patient and provider education, and disease outbreak investigation.
-The Disease Control Section also administers the following programs:
+The mission of the Infectious Disease Prevention, Investigation & Care Services Section is to prevent illness, disability, and death caused by infectious diseases in NH residents.
+The Infectious Disease Prevention, Investigation & Care Services Section is responsible for giving recommendations to prevent the spread of disease, patient and provider education, and disease outbreak investigation.
+The Infectious Disease Prevention, Investigation & Care Services Section also administers the following programs:

 - Eastern Equine Encephalitis & West Nile Virus Arboviral Disease Surveillance